samantarayprasantkumar/Project-Info-Spreading/README.md

 - Probability of meeting:
 How likely is it to meet a person, that is in the intersection of Y_i and Zyi.
-In oder words, what the probability to meet someone, how also knows X. So that you could tell him the news about X.
+In oder words, what is the probability to meet someone, how also knows X. So that you could tell him the news about X.

 - Probability of forwarding a message:
-We want to modell the prob that B tells C an Informations about A. Which is dependent on three factor: Connectednes (A,B), (A,C) and (B,C)
+We want to modell the prob that B tells C an Informations about A. Which is dependent on three factor: Connectednes (A,B), (A,C) and (B,C).(

 - Decay of Importance: